Virtually every physical skill can be broken down into a combination of 3 basic components: Strength, Flexibility, and Body Control.

 Either way, you’re not going to get far without building some basic skills–learning core movement patterns like squatting, crawling, twisting, etc. If you’re new to training, you’ll need to build these from scratch, but if you’ve got a lot of experience, you might be able to breeze through this with a quick refresher.

+At GMB, we use a lot of locomotive exercises to build these fundamental patterns.
 Elements is our intro-level course with no prerequisites, but it can also be used by more advanced trainees as a way to beef up their foundations in between (or alongside) other training programs.
 It’s also a great program for anyone coming back from an injury (after getting clearance from a doctor, of course!)

 Elements helps you assess your strength, flexibility, and motor control, and build a foundation in those attributes.